zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">Resources for converting of models from old
 ESRGAN to new ESRGAN architecture.
 Resources for converting RealESRGAN models to new ESRGAN models.
-There is also a new converter for converting new ESRGAN models to RealESRGAN models.
+There is also a converter for converting new ESRGAN models to RealESRGAN models.
 These converters can be found in folder <code>converter</code>.
 Bonus material are the standalone upscalers for ESRGAN and RealESRGAN (The latter two are rudimentarily documented).
 Last standalone converter versions can be found in folder